An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Multi-level exponential regression

+Finally, we give the vectorised code for the specification in Stan of a \textbf{correlated varying effects exponential regression model}.
+This code, \href{https://github.com/hve1964/stanCodes/blob/master/expRegVarying.stan}{\texttt{expRegVarying.stan}}, and corresponding sample data are available from \href{https://github.com/hve1964/stanCodes}{\texttt{github.com/hve1964/stanCodes}}.

 This concludes the present chapter.
-As indicated above, the next step towards enlargement of the technical capabilities of the {\bf hierarchical models} depicted here would be to take {\bf varying-slopes} effects due to {\bf prior correlations} amongst the regression coefficients into consideration.
-Of direct practical interest is also the systematic handling of {\bf multi-collinearity} and of {\bf measurement error} within the data for the independent variables.
+Regarding further issues concerning varying effects generalised linear models, of direct practical interest prove the systematic handling of \textbf{multi-collinearity} and of \textbf{measurement error} within the quantitative--empirical data for the independent variables contained in~$\boldsymbol{X}$.

+In the next chapter, we turn to address at an elementary level the statistical concepts underlying the description of the generation of stationary time series data by means of autoregressive models.